aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 Another common way to acquire sequences from public databases for a phylogenetic analysis is to use BLAST to identify sequences similar to a query sequence of interest, and which are likely to be related to this sequence of interest.

--  Take one of the query sequences from the file below
+- Take one of the sequences from [this file](./sequences/phosphoproteinCDSsLabelsEd_alphanumericUnderscoreOnly.fasta)
--  [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi) it at the NCBI
-    choosing the appropriate program; perhaps filter e.g. using "Africa"
+- Use this sequences to query one of the nucleotide sequence databases at the NCBI using [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi), making sure we choose the right program (in this case we want to search a nucleotide database with a nucleotide query sequence); we may want to filter our results if we get too many hits e.g. taking only records matching the string "Africa"

 **Pre-calculated alignments**